Shelby Park & Smoketown

 Less than two miles southeast of downtown Louisville are two historical neighborhoods deeply rooted in Louisville’s history, Smoketown and Shelby Park.
 Founded in 1874, Smoketown is listed on the U.S. National Register of Historic Places and the city’s first African American public school was located within the neighborhood.
 Just a block or two south you will find the Shelby Park neighborhood, named after Kentucky’s first governor.
 Between these two neighborhoods, you will discover a culturally vibrant art-filled community.

 Inside Louisville’s only urban public market, Logan Street Market, are a few breakfast spots that will jump-start your day.
 La Maison aux Crepes serves both savory and sweet selections ranging from Belgium waffles to French crepes.
 For a classic NYC-style bagel with classic “schmears,” pop over to Cold Smoke Bagels.
 If superfoods and avocado toast are more up your alley, enjoy a smoothie bowl from Pure Blendz.
 And top off your breakfast with a cup of pour-over Safai Coffee Shop.

 A variety of dining options are available throughout the two neighborhoods from hotdogs at Red Top Gourmet Hotdogs to tasty burgers at Six Forks Burger Company and award-winning chili at Toasty’s Tavern.
 Authentic soul food and Southern cuisine await you on a cozy street corner inside Shirley Mae's Café.
 Pizza fans can whet their appetites at Square Cut Pizza while enjoying Roman-style pizza or a house-made charcuterie board.
 Sweet treats await at Sugar Room Ice Cream.
 Snag treats for your four-legged family members at Bourbon City Barkery.
-Take home a bag of hand-crafted whole bean (or grinded) coffee to enjoy from Good Folks Coffee.
+Take home a bag of hand-crafted whole bean (or ground) coffee to enjoy from Good Folks Coffee.